Matorota/CRUD-ClothingStore/README.md

 Frontend and Backend should be both turned on to function

-( If having errors with DB change the name of the connecting database in the index.js )
+( If having errors with DB change the name of the connecting database in the index.js to the name of your database.
+Don't forget to update the password and user)

 ## Frontend setup